 When the vet is finished with the cut, a kind of rack that is usually made out of aluminum is used to lengthen the ears and hold them to erect.
 After stitches are in the dog’s ears, they are securely taped.
 The owners should expect the dog to stay with the vet for the next night or two to make sure nothing serious occurs (infections.)

 General anesthesia is used to block the pain.
 Some vets will give pain meds after the surgery if the puppy visibly experiences discomfort.
 Some dogs will even have phantom pain from the missing appendage, like humans.

 Ear cropping aftercare tips

 The first week after surgery is vital for the puppy.
 Since cropping is usually done between 8 and 12 weeks, the puppy will usually experience distress from the procedure.
 E-collars or Elizabethan collars are commonly used to keep the puppy from scratching and messing with his ears, which can consequently result in more stress.
 Constant monitoring is needed as the racks on the puppy’s ears are far from comfortable, and the puppy could hit or rub his head against things that will further the pain.

 The rack or tape put in place will need to stay for at least 21 days.
 Using disinfectant around the edges of the cropped ears two times a day is recommended.
 As well as an antibiotic ointment.
-The longer you wait to rewrap the ears the better.
+The longer you wait to rewrap the ears, the better.

 After the first week, if the rack comes off, the ear will still need to remain wrapped.
 Be sure to attend all vet appointments and follow instructions to care for the puppy properly.
 If the ears become unwrapped, call the vet and make sure to take the puppy in as soon as possible.
-Ask your vet how to do a temporary dog ear posting (video here) until you are able to take the puppy in.
+Ask your vet how to do a temporary dog ear posting (video here) until you can take the puppy in.